-If a student over time continually performs at a level of 2 or below in any class, s/he will be placed on a learning plan until such time as her/his performance improves.
+If a student over time continually performs below the standards in any class, s/he will be placed on a learning plan until such time as her/his performance improves.
 After consultation with teachers and parents, the Principal may decide that the student may not participate in extracurricular activities or school social events until the results are meeting expectations.